Keyboard shortcuts

 sysand add

-Add usage to project information
+Add usage to project information.

 Usage

-sysand add [OPTIONS] <IRI> [VERSION_CONSTRAINT]
+sysand add [OPTIONS] <IRI|--path <PATH>> [VERSION_CONSTRAINT]

 Description